 It's not hard to make your garden blue-tongue lizard friendly.
 They just need is plenty of shelter and food.
 Lots of rocks and logs on the ground, piles of leaves, mulch, ground covers and low shrubs are ideal as beetles, spiders, snails and other critters will like the many moist and protected hidey-holes too.

-To help protect these amazing Lizards, keep your cat indoors (which you should anyway), teach your dog to share its food (a good poke in the ribs whenever it looks in a lizard's direction can work), and of course, watch out for Blue Tongues sunning themselves on your driveway.
+To help protect these amazing Lizards, keep your cat indoors (which you should anyway), teach your dog to share its food and of course, watch out for Blue-tongues sunning themselves on your driveway.

 - Enclosure; 90 x 45 x 60cm minimum

 - Flat basking log or rock ornament